 A UMassD bachelor's degree in Public Administration will train students to work in the public sector at the local, state or federal level.
-We aim prepare graduates who possess the analytical, critical thinking, and writing skills necessary for employment in the public sector.
+We aim to prepare graduates who possess the analytical, critical-thinking, and writing skills necessary for employment in the public sector.

 As student in the Public Administration program, you will learn to: